 - a two-page essay explaining your interest in the program

 - a recent, graded writing assignment with the professor's comments (minimum of 3 pages)

-The Panetta Institute for Public Policy has graciously made available to SCU students a limited number of free seats for the 2019 Leon Panetta Lecture Series.
+The Panetta Institute for Public Policy has graciously made available to SCU students a limited number of free seats for this year's Leon Panetta Lecture Series.
 The series will combine small group exercises led by Panetta Institute scholars and discussions among thought leaders moderated by Leon Panetta, former secretary of defense and former director of the Central Intelligence Agency.
 The lectures are open to all currently enrolled SCU students but seats are available only to the first 20 students to RSVP for each day.
-All events will be held at the Monterey Conference Center on Monday afternoons between 12:45 pm and 4:30 pm.
+All events will be held at the Monterey Conference Center on Monday afternoons between 12:45 pm and 4:30 pm (registration opens at 11:15 am).
 Attendees must arrange their own transportation.